Buddhism in the United States: Types of Buddhism in the United States

-This typology has been the subject of debate among scholars such as Wakoh Shannon Hickey, Chenxing Han, Scott Mitchell, Natalie Quli, and others who have noted the problematic nature of equating "ethnic" Buddhists with Asian immigrants which elides the ethnicity or cultural specificity of white American Buddhists.
+This typology has been the subject of debate among scholars who have noted the problematic nature of equating "ethnic" Buddhists with Asian immigrants which elides the ethnicity or cultural specificity of white American Buddhists.

 Immigrant Buddhism

 Buddhism was introduced into the US by Asian immigrants in the 19th century, when significant numbers of immigrants from East Asia began to arrive in the New World.
 In the United States, immigrants from China entered around 1820, but began to arrive in large numbers following the 1849 California Gold Rush.

 Immigrant Buddhist congregations in North America are as diverse as the different peoples of Asian Buddhist extraction who settled there.
 The US is home to Sri Lankan Buddhists, Chinese Buddhists, Japanese Buddhists, Korean Buddhists, Thai Buddhists, Cambodian Buddhists, Vietnamese Buddhists and Buddhists with family backgrounds in most Buddhist countries and regions.
 The Immigration Act of 1965 increased the number of immigrants arriving from China, Vietnam and the Theravada-practicing countries of Southeast Asia.